 How Athletes Move On After Suffering the Effects of Using Performance Enhancers

-I’m by no means advocating any sort of banned substance use through this post, but I reckon it’s worth taking a look into the world of post performance-enhancement use in professional athletes, particularly with regards to bodybuilders who notoriously turn towards taking anabolic steroids to beef up quickly and quite intensively.
+I’m by no means advocating any sort of banned substance use through this post, but I reckon it’s worth taking a look into the world of post-performance-enhancement use in professional athletes, particularly with regard to bodybuilders who notoriously turn towards taking anabolic steroids to beef up quickly and quite intensively.

 Lots of athletes, some of which ply their trade professionally and are adored by many, shock us with the news that they’ve been taking banned substances, the most common of which used to be one or more varieties of anabolic steroids.
 I hear the use of steroids is still particularly rife in those borderline sporting codes like wrestling, which isn’t really regulated as a proper sport in which performance enhancers are kept in check.
 Sure, since some wrestling franchises are referred to more as entertainment than an actual competitive sporting code, there’s not much incentive for the regulation of substance use.
 Performance enhancers containing anabolic steroid derivatives are also used in many sports where some explosive power is required and some professional athletes somehow manage to get away with their illicit substance use, going through their entire professional careers without ever getting caught out.

-The problem however (yeah, there’s always a catch) is that the long-term use, or any use for that matter, of performance enhancing banned substances is that they can have what can sometimes be very lasting side-effects, experienced far beyond the active days and well into a sportsperson’s retirement.
-Sticking with anabolic steroids as our example, this particular performance enhancing drug yields explosiveness and fuels quick muscle growth and recovery due to its heavy reliance on stimulating high levels of testosterone production.
-Perhaps steroids stimulate an over-production of testosterone, which is part of where their danger lies, and one of the most widely-known side effects thereof is hair loss.
+The problem however (yeah, there’s always a catch), is that any use of performance-enhancing banned substances is that they can have what can sometimes be very lasting side-effects, experienced far beyond the active days and well into a sportsperson’s retirement.
+Sticking with anabolic steroids as our example, this particular performance-enhancing drug yields explosiveness and fuels quick muscle growth due to its heavy reliance on stimulating high levels of testosterone production.
+Perhaps steroids stimulate an over-production of testosterone and adrenaline, which is part of where their danger lies, and a few of the most widely-known side effects thereof are indigestion, restlessness, insomnia, depressed immune system, compromised cardiovascular health, and hair loss among several others.